AB Trend Tool

 - Test Start Date: The date the test started, selected using a calendar interface.

-The output is a data stream containing the following columns:
+The output is a data stream that contains these columns: